 Call of Duty Black Ops Mac Review

 Getting back to the game itself, this is a fine Call of Duty game.
-If you are a fan of the series but own neither a PC nor a console, you should definitely grab this game.
-It is a more complete and evolved package than Modern Warfare, the other Call of Duty choice for Mac gamers.
 This game is not as revolutionary as Modern Warfare was back then, but it builds from it to create a more complete, exhaustive package.

 The single player campaign is definitely exciting to play but all this action can be distracting, especially because the story itself is more focused on raw entertainment than genuine storytelling.